TF-DWGNet: A Directed Weighted Graph Neural Network with Tensor Fusion for Multi-Omics Cancer Subtype Classification: Real Data Experiments

 \section{Real Data Experiments}

-\textbf{Datasets Overview.} We evaluate TF-DWGNet on three multi-omics cancer subtype datasets: BRCA, UCEC, and KIPAN.
-The processed BRCA dataset is sourced from \cite{wang2021mogonet}, while the original UCEC and KIPAN datasets are obtained from The Cancer Genome Atlas (TCGA) via the Broad GDAC Firehose and preprocessed following the procedure in \cite{Lu2023MultiomicsSubtypes}.
-BRCA (\textbf{BR}east \textbf{CA}rcinoma) is used for PAM50 subtype classification of breast invasive carcinoma, which includes five molecular subtypes.
-The UCEC dataset (\textbf{U}terine \textbf{C}orpus \textbf{E}ndometrial \textbf{C}arcinoma) includes three subtypes.
-The KIPAN dataset (TCGA \textbf{PAN}-\textbf{KI}dney cohort) includes three kidney cancer subtypes.
-While our experiments are all conducted on the TCGA cohort, they span three distinct cancer types, each with different class counts, varying degrees of imbalance, and unique molecular characteristics, as shown in Table \ref{tab:datainfo}.
-As illustrated in the \textbf{\textit{data distribution histograms}} (see supplemental materials), these datasets exhibit considerable distributional diversity, which strongly tests TF-DWGNet’s potential for generalization.
+\textbf{Datasets Overview.} We evaluate TF-DWGNet on three widely used multi-omics cancer subtype datasets: BRCA, UCEC, and KIPAN.
+The processed BRCA dataset is obtained from \cite{wang2021mogonet}, while the original UCEC and KIPAN datasets are downloaded from The Cancer Genome Atlas (TCGA) via the Broad GDAC Firehose and preprocessed following the procedure in \cite{Lu2023MultiomicsSubtypes}. \textbf{BR}east \textbf{CA}rcinoma (BRCA) is used for PAM50 subtype classification with five molecular subtypes. \textbf{U}terine \textbf{C}orpus \textbf{E}ndometrial \textbf{C}arcinoma (UCEC) contains three clinically relevant subgroups.
+KIPAN, the TCGA \textbf{PAN}-\textbf{KI}dney cohort, includes three kidney cancer subtypes.
+Table \ref{tab:datainfo} summarizes the sample sizes, number of classes, class distributions, and feature dimensions before and after preprocessing.
+All datasets contain matched patient-level measurements across three omics modalities: DNA methylation, mRNA expression, and miRNA expression.
+Only samples with complete measurements in all modalities are retained for analysis.
+The datasets display varying degrees of class imbalance, including severely underrepresented subtypes such as HER2-enriched in BRCA and MSEAC in UCEC, offering a realistic and challenging evaluation setting.
+Although all datasets originate from TCGA, they represent biologically distinct cancer types with different imbalance structures and molecular characteristics.
+Figure~\ref{fig:omicsHistogram} shows histograms for DNA methylation, mRNA, and miRNA features, illustrating substantial heterogeneity across datasets and modalities.
+These datasets also reflect the typical small-$n$, large-$p$ regime of multi-omics studies, where a few hundred patients are measured on tens of thousands of features, making robust graph learning, fusion, and regularization essential.